Costa Rica Tour Blog by Caravan Tours

 Poás Volcano actually has two craters and has also become a very popular attraction for international visitors and tourists.
 Poás Volcano National Park is also just a short scenic drive (within an hour) from the capital, San Jose.
 Its close proximity attracts a lot of locals as well, who visit the area to escape the city on weekends.
 Read more

-What Are Cloud Forests?
+What Are Costa Rica Cloud Forests?

 This information about a cloud forest Costa Rica location is provided by Caravan Tours.